 - You’ll need to make sure your router is ready for the NBN.

-Once NBN has arrived in your area, in many cases you have up to 18 months to make the transition before your old connection is turned off.
-In that time, it can be worthwhile shopping around for a new provider, finding out about the speed tiers on offer and more.
+Once NBN has arrived in your area, you’ll have up to 18 months to make the transition before your old connection is turned off.
+In that time, it can be worthwhile shopping around for a new provider, finding out about the speed tiers on offer and ultimately finding the right plan for you.

 How Fast is Fibre to the Node?

-FTTN has access to the top potential speed of what the NBN has to offer – 100Mbps.
+FTTN can reach theoretically up to 100Mbps, however you’ll find typical evening speeds stick between 75Mbps and 90Mbps on the highest speed plan.
 However, fibre to the node customers are heavily reliant on how far they live from their node.
 Like with ADSL exchanges, FTTN customers farther away from the node have a diminished capacity to achieve top speeds.

-- NBN Co says customers who live within 700m (as-the-crow-flies) of the node can achieve top NBN speeds.
+- NBN Co says customers who live within 700 metres of the node can achieve top NBN speeds.

 - Those outside of this radius can theoretically achieve a maximum of 60Mbps.

-Providers are disallowed from putting customers on a 100Mbps plan if they live outside the 700m radius or if they test the connection and are physically unable to achieve a 100Mbps top speed.
+Providers are not allowed to put customers on a 100Mbps plan if they live outside the 700m radius or if they test the connection and are physically unable to achieve a 100Mbps top speed.

 However, there are a few other factors that can determine your real-world speed.
 This has given rise to what providers advertise as “typical evening speeds”.
 Evenings – between the hours of 7pm and 11pm – are when more people are online and when more members of the household are likely to be connected to the internet.